 Is "Nonce" protection the solution?

-Allan even goes further and shares with us his email outreach to the Developers at UCO.
+Allan even went further and shared with us his email outreach to the Developers at UCO.

-He expresses his disappointment with the lack of protection provided given the rest of their software functionality is superb.
-Allan then asked if there is any way they can improve the protection via the .htaccess file, for instance.
+He expressed his disappointment with the lack of protection provided given the rest of their software functionality is superb.
+Allan then asked if there were any ways they could improve the protection, via the .htaccess file for instance.

-He provides an example of how this can be achieved using Paid Memberships Pro.
-In this case, Allan has protected PDF files that are available only to registered members:
+He provided an example of how this can be achieved using Paid Memberships Pro.
+In this case, Allan had protected PDF files that are available only to registered members:

 RewriteBase / RewriteRule ^wp-content/uploads/(.*\.pdf)$ /wp-content/plugins/paid-memberships-pro/services/getfile.php [L]

-Allan has also used the GrassBlade Tin Can xAPI.
-Although it's not attractive to the eye, it does block access to Tin Can content for non-logged in users.
+Allan had also used the GrassBlade Tin Can xAPI.
+Although it's not attractive to the eyes, it does block access to Tin Can content for non-logged in users.
 He believes this system generates a .htaccess rule on the fly.

 The UCO Tin Canny Reporting plugin developers replied as follows: